Milestone of Achievements

 The Chancellor conferred Honorary Doctor of Letters degree on Dato' Seri Dr T Devaraj at the 6th Convocation Ceremony.
 Another recipient, Tan Sri Dr Jemilah Mahmood, is to be conferred at a later date.

 The Chancellor conferred Honorary Doctor of Letters degree on two internationally-acclaimed women leaders, Prof Dr Asha Kanwar and Tan Sri Dr Jemilah Mahmood, at the seventh Convocation Ceremony.

 The Gerakan Education Foundation (renamed Wawasan Education Foundation (WEF) in August 2002) was established as a tax-exempt charitable foundation.
-WEF received a substantial donation from the family of Yeap Chor Ee, a prominent Penang tycoon and philanthropist.
+WEF received a substantial donation from the Yeap Chor Ee.
+Endowment Trust.

 Eight experts in open and distance learning were commissioned to prepare a detailed proposal for the establishment of an Open and Virtual University of Malaysia (OVUM).
 The foundation received the report in 2003.

 Yeap Chor Ee's grandson, Dato' Seri Stephen Yeap, announced that "Homestead", the heritage Yeap family home on Jalan Sultan Ahmad Shah, Penang, would be donated to serve as the main campus of the proposed virtual university.

 The Ministry of Education (MOE) invited WEF to plan for the setting up of 'Wawasan Open University College' (WOUC).